act3-ai/hops/README.md

 # Hops

-Hops is an experimental Homebrew Bottle installer written in Go and utilizing the ORAS Go library.
+Hops is an experimental Homebrew Bottle installer written in Go with a focus on performance and mobility.

 ## Implementation progress